zrwaite/InsomnizacMessaging/README.md

-# InsomnizacTwilio
+# InsomnizacMessaging

-Twilio Service to use twilio from any of my projects (Twilio only has libraries for a few languages)
+Messaging Service to use twilio from any of my projects (Twilio only has libraries for a few languages)